12. Percutaneous intervention for aortic valve stenosis

 Endpoints

-5-year rates of all-cause mortality or disabling stroke
+6-year rates of all-cause mortality or disabling stroke; 6- and 7-year reintervention

 Conclusion

-At 5 years, patients with severe aortic stenosis who were treated with either TAVI or surgery had comparable rates of all-cause mortality or disabling stroke.
+At 6 years, patients who were treated with TAVI or SAVR had comparable rates of all-cause mortality or disabling stroke.
+At 6 and 7 years, the TAVI arm had a higher reintervention rate compared to SAVR, due to an increased incidence of aortic regurgitation.

 follow us